waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pokemon Mansion 'Secret Key' Location:** The Cinnabar Gym is locked and requires a 'Secret Key'.
 The most logical location for this key is somewhere within the Pokémon Mansion.
 The 'Reachable Barriers' info confirms the gates inside are solvable.
 - **Pokemon Mansion 2F Puzzle:** I am currently trapped in the NW corner of 2F.
 The switch at (3, 12), triggered by interacting with the floor at (3, 13), seems to be the key, but I am stuck in a loop.
 The message 'Not quite yet!' suggests a condition is unmet.
 My current hypothesis is that I need to speak to the Super Nerd at (4, 18) for a new clue.

 ## III.
-Solved Puzzles & Deprecated Hypotheses Archive
+Solved Puzzles Archive
-- **Pokemon Mansion B1F Dynamic Gates (Solved):** The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by a dynamic trigger.
+- **Pokemon Mansion B1F:** Solved.
+A switch at (19, 26) toggles which set of gates is affected by a dynamic trigger.
-- **Pokemon Mansion 1F (Solved):** The floor is divided into multiple sections.
-The main puzzle involves a 'Secret Switch' in the statue at (3, 6), which must be activated from the tile below it at (3, 7).
-This switch opens the northern gates at (17, 8) and (18, 8), granting access to the eastern section of the floor.
-The eastern gates at (25, 14) and (26, 14) open via a hidden trigger when approached.
+- **Pokemon Mansion 1F:** Solved.
+A 'Secret Switch' in the statue at (3, 6), activated from (3, 7), opens the northern gates.
+Eastern gates at (25, 14) open via a hidden trigger.